Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Fabrication Methods

 \section{Fabrication Methods}

-The experimental data of several device fabricated by SEEQC Ref.~\cite{SEEQC2024} using a typical fabrication process for niobium-based superconducting integrated circuits.
+The experimental data shown is of several device fabricated by SEEQC Ref.~\cite{SEEQC2024} using a typical fabrication process for niobium-based superconducting integrated circuits.
 This uses only refractory materials, with the exception for a Pd/Au metallisation layer used for contact pads.
 Niobium is used as the superconducting material due to its comparably high critical temperature, electrical and thermal stability, and ability to be thermally cycled many times without degradation.
 Niobium/Aluminum-Oxide/Niobium Josephson tunnel junctions are made by depositing an in-situ trilayer across the entire wafer and subsequently defining junction areas by deep-UV photolithography and etching.
 This method yields good uniformity and reproducibility of junction parameters.
 The critical current density of Nb/AlOx/Nb tri-layer associated with these devices is 4.5 kA/cm2.
-The Josephson junctions are interconnected into circuit configurations using four superconducting layers: junction base electrode (layer M1), two Nb wiring layers (layers M2 and M3), superconducting Nb ground plane (layer M0) and a NbNx high-kinetic-inductance layer below the ground plane (MN1).
-The sheet resistance of the resistive layer (R2) is a Ti/PdAu/Ti resistive material with sheet resistance of 4.0 ohms/sq.
-Low loss SiNx is used is deposited to provide insulation between the conducting layers.
-Anodisation of the base electrode of tri-layer provides additional insulation to Josephson junctions.
+The sheet resistance of the Ti/PdAu/Ti resistive layer (R2) is 4.0 ohms/sq.
 The wafer used for the devices is fabricated on a 150-mm diameter (6-inch) high resistivity Si wafers.